Cammino degli Aurunci

 The most challenging and most scenic STAGE of the Camino!
 Three peaks will be reached: Monte Petrella, Monte Sant’Angelo and Redentore.
 All-mountain route between CAI trails

-From the small square of Spigno Vecchio we proceed on the paved road toward the cemetery, after which the road continues uphill toward the mountains.
-After about 1 km we find the beginning of the CAI trail. n.
+From the small square of Spigno Vecchio, we proceed on the paved road toward the Football Field, past which we reach the characteristic La Ripa Spring where we can glimpse the remains of the frescoes of the rupestrian Church of Our Lady of the Snows. the road continues uphill toward the mountains on the CAI trail n.
 968. This is a challenging route, especially because of the elevation gain to be overcome.
-After about two hours of ascent we reach the Spampaduro Saddle.
+After about two hours of ascent we reach the Stampaduro Saddle.
 Continuing left along the same path, after about an hour and a half of walking in the woods, the dolina di Juanna Pit.
 After about 500 meters, having reached the Fossa Juanna fork, follow the path to the left along the n.
 963 which will lead us after a short time to the summit of Mt.
 Petrella.

 It continues along the path n.
 913 up to Mt.
 St. Angelo where the view is really impressive.
-Going through the dense forest in a westerly direction following the trail Nos.
-961 and 962 we arrive at the top of Mount Redeemer where we can admire the statue of the Christ the Redeemer and the view of the entire Gulf, from Vesuvius to Circeo.
+Going through the dense forest in a westerly direction following the trail n.
+961 e 962 we arrive at the top of Mount Redeemer where we can admire the statue of the Christ the Redeemer and the view of the entire Gulf, from Vesuvius to Circeo.

 STAGE 03